HriditaHive/Netflix-Data-Analysis/README.md

 It has been provided in this repository as **_Netflix Dataset.csv_** for ease of use.
 The dataset includes information on Netflix’s catalog, such as titles, genres, release dates, country of origin, and content type (Movies or TV Shows).
 The data allows us to analyze different dimensions of Netflix's library and see how certain aspects have changed over time.

+## Software and Libraries used
+This project uses a variety of tools and libraries to perform data cleaning, visualization, and analysis.
+Below is a list of the main software and libraries utilized:
+**Software:** Python 3.8+ and Jupyter Notebook
+**Libraries:** Pandas and Seaborn

 ## Project Structure
 The main sections of this project include:
-- Data Preprocessing: Handling duplicate values and transforming data to prepare it for analysis.
+- **Data Preprocessing:** Handling duplicate values and transforming data to prepare it for analysis.
-- Exploratory Data Analysis (EDA): Visualizations and statistical summaries to explore key insights and trends.
+- **Exploratory Data Analysis (EDA):** Visualizations and statistical summaries to explore key insights and trends.
-- Insight Generation: Key findings based on the analysis.
+- **Insight Generation:** Key findings based on the analysis.
-- Conclusion and Recommendations: Suggestions based on the identified patterns.
+- **Conclusion and Recommendations:** Suggestions based on the identified patterns.

 ## Getting Started
 To replicate this analysis, ensure you have Python 3.x installed along with the following libraries: